-The Illinois Freedom to Work Act – New Rules Impacting Restrictive Covenants
+Reminder: 2022 Updates to the Illinois Freedom to Work Act Impact Restrictive Covenants

 Non-competes and non-solicits, so-called restrictive covenants, have been at the center of a nationwide discussion for many years.
 On the one hand, employee-leaning constituencies have advocated for substantial restrictions and/or outlawing restrictive covenants.
 Employer groups, on the other hand, have argued that restrictive covenants are necessary to protect important business interests, such as mitigating the risk of unfair competition.
 The debate has raged on for years now, and many states have enacted legislation regulating restrictive covenants.